deckhouse/deckhouse/ee/modules/650-runtime-audit-engine/docs/README.md

       name: webhook
     current-context: webhook
     ```
-2. Add the `--audit-webhook-config-file` flag to the `kube-apiserver` manifest that points to the previously created file.
+2. Add the `--audit-webhook-config-file` flag to the `kube-apiserver` manifest.
+The flag must point to the previously created file.

-> NOTE: Do not forget to configure audit policy, because, by default, Deckhouse only collect audit events from system namespaces.
+> NOTE: Remember to configure the audit policy, because Deckhouse only collects audit events from the system namespaces by default.
 > An example of configuration can be found in the [control-plane-manager](../040-control-plane-manager/) module documentation.